TomasJohansson/crsTransformations/docs/README.md

 The "constants" library is not needed but might be interesting if you want to use constants for the EPSG numbers rather than hardcoding them or define your own integer constants.
 The "repository" for geotools is only needed if you want to use the library for geotools.
+Below you can see one URL for geotools repository but might find more potential URL's in the section [Known problems](#known-problems)

 build.gradle
 ```Groovy